-Eye Color: Mostly gold or copper, green, or blue
+Eye Color: Gold, green, and blue

-Characteristics of the Exotic Shorthair
+Exotic Shorthair Characteristics

 |Tendency to Vocalize||Low|